richardclinton/richardclinton/README.md

 <!-- ### Hi there 👋 -->
-- :wave: I'm @richardclinton
+- :wave: Hi, I'm @richardclinton
 - 🔭 I’m currently working on Django
-- 💬 Ask me about Python,PHP, JAVA, DJANGO, ODOO, KOTLIN, ANGULAR
+- 💬 Ask me about Python,PHP, JAVA, DJANGO, ODOO, KOTLIN
+- - 🌱 I’m currently learning React
 <!--
 **richardclinton/richardclinton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.